johnpatek/record-manager/CONTRIBUTING.md

 the existing code, discuss via [email](mailto:johnpatek2@gmail.com).
 + Add any necessary dependencies to the `common` directory as a submodule.
 If they are meant to replace an existing dependency, please remove the existing dependency and its submodule.
 + Verify that the CI pipeline is not broken.
-This can be checked by either the build status on the README or by checking the pipelines on travis-ci.
+This can be checked by either the build status on the READ_RECORDME or by checking the pipelines on travis-ci.
 + In general, bug fixes will only require changes to the source and header files and can be tested using the existing unit tests, whereas features will often require changes to the unit tests.